woltapp/blurhash/Readme.md

 However, you should adjust the number of components depending on the aspect ratio of your images.
 For instance, very wide images should have more X components and fewer Y components.

+The Swift example project contains a test app where you can play around with the parameters and see the results.

+### What is the `punch` parameter in some of these implementations?

+It is a parameter that adjusts the contrast on the decoded image.
+1 means normal, smaller values will make the effect more subtle, and larger values will make it stronger.
+This is basically a design parameter, which lets you adjust the look.

+Technically, what it does is scale the AC components up or down.

 ## Authors